 As creatures of great complexity, human beings are often hard to understand.
 And that’s not a bad thing.
 It just means that we have a lot going on in our heads.
 We’re capable of feeling a range of intense emotions, sensations, and feelings.

 But with that heightened sensitivity and complex thinking process comes a vulnerability.
 It’s a vulnerability to pain, heartbreak, anger, and distress.

 The truth is, we love the idea of emotionally and physically connecting to someone.
 But at the same time, we subconsciously make ourselves completely and helplessly vulnerable to those we love most.
 This is why when the relationship that we’re in becomes difficult, we’re more likely to indulge in an emotional affair with someone who understands us.

 In some ways, emotional affairs are harder to end than physical affairs.

 So once you’ve figured out why you or your spouse are taking things too far – why is it hard to quit?
 Why emotional affairs are hard to end boils usually comes down to the feeling this kind of emotion brings.
 Likely the same emotion you got when you and your spouse first started dating.
 A feeling, closeness and connection with another person – that’s hard to let go.

 What makes it so enticing?

 You might have heard me say before life gets in the way of love.
-Sometimes the day to day grind wears down at your ability to see this connection with your spouse.
+Sometimes the day-to-day grind wears down on your ability to see this connection with your spouse.
 Your conversations become stilted by complaints about your job and your spouse has heard all your funny stories already.